Normies Guide

 • Claude Code installed and running on your computer

-• A lean, token-efficient setup with a tested CLAUDE.md and five useful skills
+• A lean, token-efficient setup with a tested CLAUDE.md and useful skills

 • A framework for knowing when to use which tool